 1. Heavy Fringe

 If you have a long face, getting bangs is actually a good idea.
-Long, heavy fringe that hits the eyebrows balances out the length of your face.
-It makes your face appear shorter by covering your forehead.
-Just remember: micro bangs is not your friend, so stay away!
+A long, heavy fringe that hits the eyebrows balances out the length of your face.
+It makes your face appear shorter and more balanced.
+Complement it with long hair or a shoulder-length haircut.

 If you’re not too keen on having a heavy and full fringe, then you can go for angled side-swept bangs instead.
 This creates an interesting frame for your long face without being bothersome since the angled style won’t have the bangs hitting your eyes constantly.

-Another style that would effortlessly frame a long face is by having the bangs parted at center.
-Given that you have a full fringe, all you’ll need to do is literally part your hair and subsequently, your bangs, at the dead center.
-This would look best if you have a bit longer length of hair.
+Another style that would effortlessly frame a long face is by having the bangs parted at the center.
+Given that you have a long, full fringe, all you’ll need to do is literally part your hair and subsequently, your bangs, at the dead center.

 Types of Bangs for Heart-Shaped Faces

 Go for long, choppy fringe if you have a heart-shaped face.
 This type of bangs would balance out your wide-forehead-pointy-chin combination.
 Experiment with different looks.
 Be careful with bangs that are too short or too heavy, as they may not give your heart-shaped face the right balance that it needs.

 Keep it light with wispy and layered bangs.
 This type of bangs makes for a great “off-duty” look and doesn’t require much maintenance.
 Just make sure that the length slightly overlaps with your brows and eyes and give it a tousle every once in a while using your hands.

 Editor’s tip: Keep your wispy bangs and your hair from looking flat with a few spritzes of TRESemmé Compressed Micro Mist Texture Hold.
 It gives your hair a light, invisible hold that’s humidity-resistant, so your hairstyle lasts longer.